Rebar Sizes Ontario: 10M, 15M, 20M Chart + Buy in Mississauga & Brampton

 - Pliers / tying tools — the manual hook or the spinner.
 Manual is fine for small jobs; if you’re tying a whole foundation, get the spinner.

 - Bar cutters / benders — if you’re not buying pre-cut bars, you’ll need these on site.
-We rent and sell.
+We rent and sell — see our rebar bender rental in Mississauga & Brampton.

 Buying tips for GTA contractors